Faces (mixtape): Background

 Mac Miller serves as the executive producer under his production pseudonym "Larry Fisherman", serving as the sole producer or co-producer for over half of the songs on the track list.
 ID Labs handled production for two songs, while Earl Sweatshirt produced the songs "Polo Jeans" and "New Faces v2" under his own production pseudonym, "randomblackdude".
 Thundercat, DrewByrd, Rahki, THC, Big Jerm and 9th Wonder produced one song each on the mixtape.

 Faces includes various spoken word and movie samples interspliced throughout the album.
 These include Charles Bukowski on "Wedding", Hunter S. Thompson at the beginning of "Funeral", and Bill Murray from the 1979 comedy Meatballs at the beginning of "It Just Doesn't Matter".
 These samples had been credited as the reason that Faces had not been released on streaming services until 2021 despite high demand.
 Many of these samples were removed for the official release.

 On September 15, 2021, Miller's estate announced that the mixtape would be available on streaming platforms and vinyl for the first time on October 15, 2021.
 Alongside the announcement, a video for the song "Colors and Shapes", directed by Sam Manson, was released.

 When Faces came to streaming platforms on October 22, 2021, it came as an 'updated' version.
 This new version included a new bonus track, "Yeah - bonus", after what was previously the final track of the tape, "Grand Finale".
 Grayson Catlett wrote that given the circumstances of Miller's death in 2018, it would be surprising how many times Miller references his own death.

 Critical reception

-Faces was met with positive reviews upon release, and noted for its themes and exploration of psychosis, addiction, and mortality.
+Faces was met with critical acclaim upon release, and noted for its themes and exploration of psychosis, addiction, and mortality.

 Faces was rated the eighteenth best rap album of 2014 by Rolling Stone.